ast-grep/ast-grep.github.io/website/reference/yaml.md

 * type: `Rule`
 * required: true

 The object specify the method to find matching AST nodes.
-See detailes in [rule object reference](/reference/rule).
+See details in [rule object reference](/reference/rule).

 ## `fix`